Carlo Sforza: Life and career

 As foreign minister (1947–1951) he supported the European Recovery Program and the settlement of Trieste.
 He was a convinced advocate and one of the designers of Italy's pro-European policy and with De Gasperi he led Italy into the Council of Europe.
-On 18 April 1951 he signed the Treaty instituting the European Coal and Steel Community, making Italy one of the founder members.
+On 18 April 1951, he signed the Treaty instituting the European Coal and Steel Community, making Italy one of the founding members.

 Count Carlo Sforza died in Rome in 1952.

 Family

-On 4 March 1911 in Vienna, Sforza married a Belgian aristocrat, Countess Valentine Errembault de Dudzeele et d'Orroir (Bern 4 March 1875 - Rome, 31 January 1969), whose father, Count Gaston (1847-1929), was Belgian ambassador to Constantinople and later to Vienna, and whose brother, Count Gaston Errembault de Dudzeele, would marry in 1920 the widow of Prince Mirko of Montenegro, himself a brother-in-law of the King of Italy.
-As a child, Countess Valentina had been educated with the twin sons of a chambermaid of her mother: they were rumored to be the illegitimate sons of her father and one of them would become the father of Hergé, creator of Tintin.
+On 4 March 1911 in Vienna, Sforza married a Belgian aristocrat, Countess Valentine Errembault de Dudzeele et d'Orroir (Bern 4 March 1875 – Rome, 31 January 1969), whose father, Count Gaston (1847-1929), was Belgian ambassador to Constantinople and later to Vienna, and whose brother, Count Gaston Errembault de Dudzeele, would marry in 1920 the widow of Prince Mirko of Montenegro, himself a brother-in-law of the King of Italy.
+As a child, Countess Valentina had been educated with the twin sons of a chambermaid of her mother: they were rumoured to be the illegitimate sons of her father and one of them would become the father of Hergé, creator of Tintin.

-Sforza and his wife had a daughter, Fiammetta (Beijing 3 October 1914 – 2002), who married Howard Scott ("a divorced father-of-two non-Catholic and penniless Englishman"), and a son, Count Sforza-Galeazzo («Sforzino») Sforza (Corfu 6 September 1916-Strasbourg 28 December 1977), a sculptor, for a time the lover of Argentine painter Leonor Fini, and later Deputy Secretary General of the Council of Europe (1968-1978).
-The latter first married Corinne Simon (1927-2011) and then Anne Spehner, but did not leave a son and at his death the title of Count passed to a cousin.
+Sforza and his wife had a daughter, Fiammetta (Beijing 3 October 1914 – 2002), who married Howard Scott ("a divorced father-of-two non-Catholic and penniless Englishman"), and a son, Count Sforza-Galeazzo («Sforzino») Sforza (Corfu 6 September 1916 – Strasbourg 28 December 1977), a sculptor, for a time the lover of Argentine painter Leonor Fini, and later Deputy Secretary General of the Council of Europe (1968-1978).
+The latter first married Corinne Simon (1927-2011) and then Anne Spehner, but did not leave a son and at his death, the title of Count passed to a cousin.

 Carlo Sforza was also the alleged biological father of Konstanty Jeleński.